UK Car Buyers – Guide To The Car Buying Market

 A large Ford dealer will trade-in a Vauxhall.
 Why?
 Because they want to make a sale regardless.

 The problem is, they don’t specialise in Vauxhalls.
-And, that means they know they are not going to hit the vehicle’s full potential value on a resale.
+And, that means they know they aren’t going to hit the vehicle’s full potential value on a resale.

-To combat this, they’ll offer a trade-in value that’s well below what it’s worth.
+To combat this, they may offer a trade-in value that’s below what it’s worth to another buyer.